 Students will need to tackle this challenge in groups of 4-6 people, supervised by a teacher (or adult representative).
-The winning teams will be awarded generous cash prizes for their school and gadgets!
+The winning teams will be awarded generous prizes and gadgets for themselves and their schools!
 Please refer to the 'Teacher Guide' for more information.

-All of this information, and more, can be found on our website: www.gstep.org.qh.
+All of this information, and more, can be found on our website: www.gstep.org.gh.